jklarenbeek/jarenjs/README.md

 # Jaren

 Jaren is a JSON Schema Validating Compiler Karen written in vanilla Javascript.
-Jaren has full `draft6`, `draft7` and partialy `draft2019` and `draft2020` support.
+Jaren has full `draft6`, `draft7` and partially `draft2019` and `draft2020` support.
 Jaren is under active development made for speed.
 It is a complete rewrite of futilsjs and some other utilities, which where my, now obsolete, public github projects.

-This library started as a personal merge of some useful javascript alhoritms, functions, modules and classes, I programmed or snippits that i used over the years.
-Anyway, stuff that I used and didn't want to forget about and wrapped them in an organized way into a monorepository as a JSON Schema validating compiler library that anyone can use.
+This library started as a personal merge of some useful javascript algorithms, functions, modules and classes, I programmed or snippits that i used over the years.
+Anyway, stuff that I used and didn't want to forget about and wrapped them in an organized way into a monorepo as a JSON Schema validating compiler library that anyone can use.

 Please read [Understanding JSON Schema](https://json-schema.org/UnderstandingJSONSchema.pdf) for a more comprehensive guide on how to use JSON Schema (not Jaren!).